rssalessio/Py-Data-Driven-Reachability-Analysis/README.md

 ## How to use

 Download the repo, and install using `pip`.
+See examples in the `examples` folder.

 Requirements: `numpy`, `scipy`, `cvxpy` and `pyzonotope` (install `pyzonotope` from here https://github.com/rssalessio/pyzonotope)